How to choose the best employee experience platform

 Use pulse surveys, focus groups, forums, or perhaps create an ‘ideas and suggestions’ discussion to drive improvements.
 Consider using your ‘EX champions’ – those who are engaged and regularly use the intranet – as a way to tap into other users.

-Most successful intranet platforms now come complete with detailed usage analytics that can provide valuable insights into what is and isn’t working well on your intranet.
+Most successful intranet platforms now come complete with detailed intranet analytics that can provide valuable insights into what is and isn’t working well on your intranet.
 This goes beyond visitor numbers alone.
 When you drill down a bit further, you can understand the social and business impact of individual users and departments, the value of particular pieces or areas of content, and identify any ‘red flags’ that present a risk to long-term success.

 Relaunching or reengaging